The Pando Tree

 A Pioneer of Nature's Imagination

-The idea of a tree that spans across 106 acres doesn’t fit with our common-sense view of what trees are or, can be.
-Pando is a tree that transcends nearly every concept of trees and natural classifications we have today.
-Pando is simultaneously the heaviest tree, the largest tree by land mass, the largest quaking aspen (Populus tremuloides).
-A masterpiece of botanical imagination, how Pando came to be is even more improbable than challenge of classifying it.
+The idea of a tree that spans across 106 acres (43 Hectare) doesn’t fit with our common-sense view of what a tree is, or can be.
+Pando is a tree that transcends nearly every concept of trees we have today and defies the bounds of every classification system we have for large trees we have today.
+Pando is simultaneously the largest aspen clone, the heaviest tree by dry weight and the largest tree by land mass.
+A masterpiece of botanical imagination, how Pando came to be is even more improbable than challenges of classifying it.

 Pando Tree at Night